What’s user experience got to do with conversions? Everything.

 - Useful.
 Is your product or website useful in any way?
 The more useful, the better the experience.

 - Usable.
 Ease of use.
 If it’s too complicated or confusing to use, you’ve already lost.
-Usability is necessary (but not sufficient).
+Usability is measurable and necessary (but not sufficient).

 - Desirable.
 Our quest for efficiency must be tempered by an appreciation for the power and value of image, identity, brand, and other elements of emotional design.